Your cart is currently empty

 Guidelines to follow for diabetes in dogs.

-INSULIN – The majority of diabetic dogs will require insulin injections.
+Insulin– The majority of diabetic dogs will require insulin injections.
 These injections are given subcutaneously, or under the skin.
 This may sound intimidating, but rest assured this process will become a quick and easy daily routine.

-GLUCOSE MONITORING – Your veterinarian will work with you to establish the best plan for your dog.
+Glucose Monitoring – Your veterinarian will work with you to establish the best plan for your dog.
 In the beginning of treatment, you may find it necessary to visit your veterinarian for testing and medication adjustments.
 Be patient, this is not an ongoing scenario.
 Once you find the right combination of medication, dosage, and diet home monitoring will soon be possible.
-Home monitoring will allow you to keep your dog’s blood sugar consistent, helping all of you to return to somewhat of a normal life.DIET - Most likely your veterinarian will recommend the best type of diet and correct dosage for your diabetic dog.
+Home monitoring will allow you to keep your dog’s blood sugar consistent, helping all of you to return to somewhat of a normal life.Diet - Most likely your veterinarian will recommend the best type of diet and correct dosage for your diabetic dog.
 This will include quality proteins, fiber, and complex carbohydrates to help slow absorption of glucose into the dog’s system.
 It is important that your dog’s diet is consistent.
 Feed your dog the same type of food, at a set time, and a set quantity.
 Do not use a self-feeder, since this will enable you to control the amount of food eaten, making it difficult to administer the proper amount of insulin required.
 Depending on how many doses of insulin are required each day will dictate when and how much food is offered.
 Keeping a food journal is a great way to monitor the diabetic dog’s food consumption.
 Record everything your dog eats, including treats, chews, table scraps, and daily feeding.

-EXERCISE - A moderate, consistent routine is best to keep sudden spikes or drops in glucose levels under control.
+Excercise - A moderate, consistent routine is best to keep sudden spikes or drops in glucose levels under control.
 It is important for the diabetic dog to maintain a healthy weight, while getting regular exercise to stimulate appetite and reduce stress.

 Diabetic Dogs Warning Signs You will want to be aware of.